-When it comes to iconic fishing lures, the "Dardevle" seems to be one that almost every angler has owned at some point.
-If you did not own one, the odds are good your father or grandfather did.
-This red and white spoon has been sitting at the ends of angler's lines and in their tackle boxes for well over 100 years and counting.
-For a good reason, too.
-It still catches fish!
+This little red and white spoon has been sitting at the ends of angler's lines and in their tackle boxes for well over 100 years and counting.
+It's a tried-and-true, Bonafide, fish-catching dynamo of a lure. it's not flashy but it gets the job done.
 If you need further proof, check out this incredible underwater footage from YouTuber Fishing with Bryan Prokuski.

 The beauty of the Dardevle is the simplicity of the design.
 Just a plain, old metal spoon with a bare treble hook and probably the most straightforward color scheme ever painted on any fishing lure.
 Yet, this lure performs year after year for generations.
-If it is not broken, don't fix it!
+It's as if the motto 'it is not broken, don't fix it,' was written about this reliable lure.

 Either way, watching these pike and that bass come in and react to the fishing lures was highly entertaining.
 It is a sight we do not often get to see, especially when ice fishing.
 Think of it as a learning opportunity the next time you are out on the water.